Search This Blog

 Isaiah Gilmore died on 24th December 1899 at Lear.
 He was aged 36.

-In 1911, Alex was living with his grand-father, William Argue at house 67, Bailieborough.
+In 1911, Gilmore was living with his grand-father, William Argue at house 67, Bailieborough.
 His surname was spelt Gilmour.
 An uncle and aunt, Patrick Argue and Ellen Argue were also in the house.

-On 3rd November 1914, Alex joined Northern Bank and worked in Head Office.
+On 3rd November 1914, Gilmore joined Northern Bank and worked in Head Office.

 Northern Bank, Head Office, Victoria Street, Belfast